-In this article, I am going to tell you everything you need to know about Uber Select, including how much more expensive the rates are, the Uber Select cards list, and all of the requirements.
+In this comprehensive article, I am going to tell you everything you need to know about Uber Select, including how much more expensive the rates are, the Uber Select cars list, and all of the vehicle requirements.
 I’ll also compare it to Uber Black, another premium service offered by Uber.

 What is Uber Select?

 Uber Select is a slightly upgraded version of Uber X which allows you to get transported in more luxurious vehicles with more qualified drivers but for a higher price.

 It is very easy to switch from UberX and use Uber Select to find rides near you.
 Simply log into your Uber app and proceed like you are going to book an ordinary UberX ride but when you get to the map screen and it comes time to select your ride you simply scroll down to “Premium” and select the Uber Select option.

 Tip: If you’re looking to cut down on your travel cost, consider getting a card like the Capital One® Venture® Rewards Credit Card.
 It offers an early spend bonus worth $500 in travel after meeting the minimum spend and is great to cancel out all sorts of travel expenses like Uber.